bvergara87/blueprint-takehome/README.md

 In this project, I chose to leverage Next.js and Vercel for the frameworks speed and performance for quick deployment.
 This decision allowed me to create a (somewhat) clean, efficient codebase that's easily comprehensible to other developers.

-However, I'm aware of the trade-offs involved in selecting a serverless framework.
-There are potential limitations compared to more traditional setups like Nest.js or Express backends, particularly in terms of feature-set (WebSockets, background workers, etc.), modularity and scalability at enterprise levels.
+However, there are potential limitations with a serverless deployment like Next.js compared to more traditional setups like Nest.js or Express backends e.g. feature-set (WebSockets, background workers, etc.), modularity and scalability at enterprise levels.
+Next.js and Vercel are amazing on the frontend side, but I would definitely choose a more traditional backend for a production app.

-This approach meant omitting several features that I would have liked to add in an extended solution such as:

-1. User Authentication
-2. Patient Portal for History
-3. Provider Portal
-4. Comprehensive Typing Library
-5. Added security middleware
-   etc.

 In a real-world scenario, I would adopt a more comprehensive approach, incorporating these additional features and utilizing enterprise-grade tools to ensure scalability, security, and maintainability.
+I would also add a more comprehensive test suite and implement a CI/CD pipeline.
 The current implementation serves as a foundation that can be expanded upon to meet the demands of a full-scale, production-ready application.

 ## Notes for Consideration

 - The testing suite is not complete, I ran into issues with typing and deployment with Next.js and Vercel, where the build would fail due to dynamic imports that vercel couldn't handle and typescript errors that I wasn't able to resolve in the time I spent on this.
 (The tests do run locally if I change NextRequest -> NextApiRequest, but obviously on a production app this would be a non-starter and I'd have to rewrite the tests to work with that.)
 - I implemented the UI pretty quickly, but I didn't go all out on the styling and therefore used in-line styling to get the job done.
-- I didn't implement any authentication, though I would have liked to add some patient identification to the data and add middleware with tokenized authentication (Clerk, auth0, etc) for added security.
+- I did not implement any authentication, though I would have liked to add some patient identification to the data and add middleware with tokenized authentication (Clerk, auth0, etc) for added security.
+This would also extend into patient submission history and something like a Patient/Provider Portal for viewing history, updating information, etc.

 ## Links